 The cold, damp chill of winter hung in the sky over central Mississippi on February 4th, 1986.
 It was not a day of particular significance in Forest, Mississippi, the County Seat of Scott County, but within a short time it would be.
-By late evening that perspective on the day would change and the events of the day would launch a mystery which is still unsolved over 30 years later.
+By late evening, that perspective on the day would change, and the events of the day would launch a mystery that is still unsolved over 30 years later.
 On this fateful day early in February of 1986, rape, murder, and mystery would visit itself on the residents of this rural central Mississippi community.

-17 year-old high school student, Shondra May, lived with her mother, father, and adopted brother, Tim, in an unincorporated community known as “Pea Ridge”.
-The community was basically a place on the road where a handful of people lived.
+A 17-year-old high school student, Shondra May lived with her mother, father, and adopted brother, Tim, in an unincorporated community of Scott County known as “Pea Ridge.”
+The community was basically a place off the main highway where a handful of people lived.
 It was located off of Highway 35 North in northern Scott County near the adjacent southern border of Leake County.
 Shondra’s father, Richard, worked as a riverboat pilot on the Mississippi River.
-Richard was away from home for long periods with his work up and down the river leaving Shondra’s mother, Genell, to look after the issues of parenting Shondra and her brother, Tim.
-From all accounts, Genell had been up to that task of providing a positive home environment and friends say that Shondra was a good and caring person.
+Richard was away from home for long periods with his work up and down the river, leaving Shondra’s mother, Genell, to look after the issues of parenting Shondra and her brother.
+From all accounts, Genell had been up to that task of providing a positive home environment, and friends say that Shondra was a good and caring person.

-Forest, Mississippi is a small town and numbering a population of just over 5,000 people in 1986.
-The surrounding area of Scott County was nearing the 20,000 mark in population in that year.
-For a small Mississippi town, Forest was fortunate in that it had acquired a local McDonald franchise.
-This likely was related to the fact that Interstate Highway 20 transited east to west just south of the small town allowing some potential draw to the fast food outlet from pass-through interstate traffic.
+Forest, Mississippi, is a small town, and it numbered a population of just over 5,000 people in 1986.
+The surrounding area of Scott County was nearing the 20,000 mark in population that year.
+For a small Mississippi town, Forest was fortunate in that it had acquired a local McDonald's franchise.
+This likely was related to the fact that Interstate Highway 20 transited east to west just south of the small town, allowing some potential draw to the fast food outlet from pass-through interstate traffic.
 For a few young teenagers in the area, it also was an opportunity to work part-time and earn a few dollars in the process.
 Shondra was among those lucky few but unknowingly was on her last night on the job.

-February 4, 1986 was a Tuesday and a rather slow one with a low count of evening traffic passing through the fast food outlet.
-It was a cold, damp, and rainy night causing people to stay home and not venture out unless there was no other choice.
+February 4, 1986 was a Tuesday and a rather slow one, with a low count of evening traffic passing through the fast food outlet.
+It was a cold, damp, and rainy night, causing people to stay home and not venture out unless there was no other choice.
 As a result, by 7:24 PM, Shondra had clocked out due to the slow customer traffic.
 Eager to get in the hours, she stayed around the restaurant for a while in the hope that the traffic would increase.
-Finally, about 7:40 PM, she gave up and decided to leave marking the last time anyone in the restaurant would see the young, hazel-eyed, brunette alive.
-Before departing, She used the restaurant phone and called her mother to let her know that she was on her way home.
-Departing the restaurant, Shondra had no way of knowing that she would never arrive home.
+Finally, about 7:40 PM, she gave up and decided to leave, marking the last time anyone in the restaurant would see the young, hazel-eyed brunette alive.
+Before departing, she used the restaurant phone and called her mother to let her know that she was on her way home.
+Shondra had no way of knowing that she would never arrive home.

 Shondra had left McDonalds in her 1985 Isuzu I-Mark and stopped off at a local TG&Y variety store in Forest.
 Her purpose in stopping there was in preparation for the upcoming St. Valentine’s Day on the 14th.
 She purchased an oversized Valentine’s Card according to witnesses who remembered her being in the store that evening.
 Those who knew her speculated that the card was for her then boyfriend, 19-year old, Tony Adams of Edinburg, Mississippi, located 27 miles northeast of Shondra’s home.
 Adams was a student at Edinburgh High School at the time.